 This is 10 years of experience distilled down to a list of bullet points to help you make sure that the user agent for the software or script you're building serves you, your users and the internet well.

 Lots and lots of spam bots do this; some websites output a list of "recently seen" user agents on their site, so spam bots have tried to exploit this by putting links they want visited (in order to drive up the Google PageRank) in the user agent.

-It is a dead give away that you're not being legitmate; in fact, the WhatIsMyBrowser.com parser/API will always detect a user agent like this as being abusive.
+Including the full HTML link tags makes it very clear that you're not being legitmate and are trying to scam backlinks out of websites that don't handle dodgy user agents properly; in fact, the WhatIsMyBrowser.com parser/API will always detect a user agent like this as being abusive/spammy.

-However it's very common for bots (crawlers, analysers etc) to include a link to an informative page about the bot, so that curious webmasters can find out more... just don't enclose that link in anchor tags.
+It's very common (and helpful!) for bots (crawlers, analysers etc) to include a link to an informative page about the bot, so that curious webmasters can find out more... just don't enclose that link in anchor tags.